ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 Single points of failure can exist in many areas and are often hidden.

 ### A Different Kind Of Foundation

+Basically, principles first.

+Pragmatism is downstream of principles they enable survivability, and over time talent will be attracted to good principles.

 Principles first appraoch goes a long way to ensuring that a project can maintain it's course for many generations to come, as it is guided not by the interests of a group but...